-Lobbying is a specific type of advocacy that involves attempting to directly influence an elected or public official on a particular piece of legislation.
-An advocacy action is lobbying if it 1) refers to specific legislation and 2) rflects a view or urges an action on that legislation.
+Lobbying is a specific activity that involves attempting to directly influence an elected or public official on a particular piece of legislation.
+An action is lobbying if it 1) refers to specific legislation and 2) reflects a view or urges an action on that legislation.
 Examples of lobbying include asking a member of Congress (or their staff) to vote for or against a bill, or to cosponsor, introduce, or amend specific legislation.

-Rules about lobbying vary according to local jurisdictions, so check the rules in your local health department before engaging in lobbying.
-However, as described above, there is a lot of important information you can share with elected officials that does not qualify as lobbying.
+Rules about lobbying vary according to local jurisdictions, so check the rules in your local health department before engaging in lobbying activities.
+However, as described above, there is a lot of important information you can and should share with elected officials to educate them about public health in their community that does not qualify as lobbying.